atharva038/Mera-Bestie/UPDATED.md

 Added images on every card and added hour effect also, also added dancing effect on every card icon so that will attract customers

+### Home page improved

+product section of homepage is improved and also their styling improved